vladysor/SensEdu/docs/Projects/Chirp.md

 {: .warning }
 `fs` needs to be at least 2*END_FREQUENCY in order for the chirp signal to be generated properly.

 The `samples_int` is an integer representing the amount of samples for one period of the chirp signal.
-This value also represent the DAC's buffer size for the `SENSEDU_DAC_BUFFER` and `SensEdu_DAC_Settings` functions.
+This value also represents the memory size in the `SENSEDU_DAC_BUFFER` and `SensEdu_DAC_Settings` functions.

+{: .warning }
+In this implementation, `samples_int` cannot exceed 7688.

 The values of the chirp are printed in the serial monitor.
 ```c